viyadb/website/docs/clustering.md

 of data independently from each other.
 This allows for many possible implementations of clustering depending on business needs.

-One possible implementation looks like follows:
+One possible implementation might look as follows:

 ![Clustering Example](img/clustering1.png)